These people have been good to me.

 Hamburg Writer’s Group

 Any writer who finds an encouraging group of authors willing to tag along and share the journey is blessed.
 I know I am.
 Below are the members of the HWG.
 My buddies.
 My Tribe.
 I encourage you to support them and their work.
-Please join our Facebook Group.
+You are also welcome to join our Facebook Group.
 (We’re here: The Hamburg Writers’ Group.)
 We post publication updates and articles of interest.

 We’ve published a couple anthologies of our work.
 Contact me if you’d like to purchase a copy. $5 each.